 If you just can’t stand how small things look on your Android device, you can always look at your downloads on your computer.
 Connect your Android device to your computer with a USB cable, and within a few seconds, you should see a prompt appear offering to show you the contents of the device you connected.

 The next window will offer various options such as import/export (among others).
 Click on the one that allows you to see the contents of your Android device.
 Click on the Phone option and scroll down until you find the Downloads folder.
 Just open it and do whatever you please.

 You downloaded an image last week but accidentally erased it from your device.
 To recover that image, open Chrome (provided Chrome is your default browser), and the second icon to the left should be an arrow pointing down.
 Tap on it, and all your downloads will appear.

 If you want to find a specific file such as video, tap on the drop-down menu beside Downloads and tap on videos (or whatever file you’re looking for).

 Find your Firefox Downloads

-Unlike Chrome, Firefox doesn’t let you search for a specific type of file, they’re all mixed up which might make them more difficult to find.
+Unlike Chrome, Firefox doesn’t let you search for a specific type of file, they’re all mixed up, which may make them more difficult to find.

 How to Access Downloads Folder in Opera

 Instead of tapping on dots to access the Downloads folder, you’ll need to tap on the Opera icon.
-You’ll instantly see the Downloads option, tap on it and voila!
-You should now see everything you’ve downloaded.
+Upon seeing the Downloads option, tap on it, and you should now see everything you’ve downloaded.

 As you can see, your downloaded files didn’t disappear, they just went to a folder created especially for that.
 To dig a little deeper still into your Android directories, you should read our guide on how to install TWRP Recovery.
 Or if you’ve started dabbling in streaming movies and TV between your devices, see our list of the best DLNA streaming apps.